iLVL-Key/FFXI/addons/Helper/readme.md

   - Modify Helper settings & messages in XML files

 ## How To Setup
-1. Be sure to save the addon to `addons/Helper/Helper.lua`.
+1. Save the addon to `/addons/Helper/Helper.lua`.
 2. Load the addon with `//lua load helper`.
-3. Vana is the default Helper and will automatically be created and loaded into the addon.
+   - Vana is the default Helper and will automatically be created and loaded into the addon.
-4. Update the addon by typing `//helper update`.
+3. Update the addon by typing `//helper update`.
    - This will download and install the latest version of the addon, including all sound files, as well as download and load all current Helpers into the addon.
-6. Type `//helper` (with no additional command) to cycle between Helpers you have loaded, or type `//helper load moogle` to select a specific Helper.
-   - The name "moogle" in this example represents the name of the file, is case insensitive, and does not require the `.xml` attached.

 ## Commands
 All commands must be preceded with `//helper` (ex: `//helper list`)